Aaron Judge Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The Brewers pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Brewers have the seventh-ranked team ERA across all MLB pitching staffs (3.97).
+- The Brewers have the seventh-ranked team ERA among all league pitching staffs (3.94).

-- Brewers pitchers combine to surrender 180 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Brewers rank 22nd in baseball in home runs surrendered (180 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.